aaron-grau/curic/react/projects/pokedex/README.md

 ## The Router

-Now let's say we want the ability to click on any of these pokemon and see more details about them.
+Now let's say we want the ability to click on any of these Pokemon and see more details about them.
 In order to maintain a common user interface used around the web, we will have the URL define what components the user sees render.
 This is exactly what the powerful React Router library is for.
 To use it, `import { Router, Route, hashHistory } from 'react-router';` at the top of our `root.jsx` file.
 We will handle all routing decisions within our root component.

 Within our provider, we will nest everything within `<Router>` tags.
 We need to pass the router `hashHistory`, tells the router what type of history we will be using to keep track of our locations and pathnames.
 Another option is `browserHistory`, but it requires extra backend configuration so we will prefer `hashHistory` in this course.
 Your code should resemble the following: